taiwangoldcard/website/.github/CONTRIBUTING.md

 Please join the slack channel above.
 We will give you access to a CMS to edit content / create new posts.

+The [flow](https://github.com/taiwangoldcard/website/issues/46#issuecomment-695207432) is like this:

+1. Create / Edit content on the CMS
+2. Save
+3. CMS will automatically help you request for approval.
+See this [example](https://github.com/taiwangoldcard/website/pull/139)
+4. Someone will approve and publish your changes
+5. See your new content live on https://taiwangoldcard.com

-If you are comfortable with git, then you can go to [`content` ](https://github.com/taiwangoldcard/website/tree/master/content) folder and edit the pages.
+Alternatively, if you are already comfortable with git, then you can go to [`content` ](https://github.com/taiwangoldcard/website/tree/master/content) folder and edit the pages.
 Afterwards, raise a Pull Request (see below).

 ## Developers